-To continue the preservation of rural character, the proposed amendments rely on existing restrictions on the development of accessory apartments in the rural and resource areas.
-This includes a requirement that ADUs share a driveway with the primary dwelling, thereby reducing the number of driveway accesses to roads compared to the same number of units on land that has been subdivided.
+To continue the preservation of rural character, the proposed amendments rely in part on existing restrictions on the development of ADUs in the rural and resource areas.
+This includes a requirement that ADUs share a driveway and architectural design features with the primary dwelling, thereby reducing the number of driveway accesses to roads compared to the same number of units on land that has been subdivided and maintaining visual continuity with the existing residence.
+The proposed amendments also incorporate the following provisions to help ensure rural character: